yunqu/aws-cloud-and-xilinx-workshop/Lab1.md

     1. A debug UART interface
     2. A portable drive named 'PYNQ-USB' to navigate the Ultra96 file system
     3. An RNDIS (Ethernet over USB) interface
-7. Plug in the USB to microSD card reader with an 8GB microSD card installed.
-We will use this in Lab 2 to have Ultra96 write the MicroZed boot image.

 After the set-up the Ultra96 should look like the picture below.